Andre Rush: Fitness

-Rush is known for his physique and large 24 inch biceps that gave him notoriety on social media.
+Rush is known for his physique, in particular the 24-inch arms that earned him fame on social media.
 As a high school senior he reportedly could bench press 350 lb while weighing just 150 lb.
 In 2010, he was reported to be able to bench press 605 lb.
 Rush states he does 2,222 pushups daily as part of the 22 pushup challenge, with the goal to raise awareness for the roughly 22 veterans who die by suicide every day.

 In 2021, Men's Health published an article featuring Rush's daily routine, which included him eating eight meals a day and up to 10,000 calories.
-Some of his claims were received with skepticism by the professional bodybuilding community.
+He also claimed to have never consumed anabolic-androgenic steroids.
+His claims were received with skepticism by the professional bodybuilding community.

+Personal life

+Rush's older brother, Ricky, died of lung cancer in 2016.
+Rush has been outspoken about the necessity of cancer screening.

+In addition to cooking, Rush's other pursuits include ice carving, motivational speaking and life coaching.